sitefinitydcx/bootstrap-bidirectional/README.md

 # bootstrap-bidirectional
-> Bi-directional Bootstrap SASS port supporting ltr, rtl and bidi without the need of alternative stylesheets or double-targetting styles.
+> Bi-directional Bootstrap SASS port supporting ltr, rtl and bidi without the need of alternative stylesheets or overriding styles but a clean and flexible approach.

 ## Features